Course Description

 In this module, students learn about security technologies that address several critical components in the Windows Server environment.

-- Credentials and privileged access protection in Windows Server
+- Credentials and Privileged Access Protection in Windows Server

 - Windows Server Hardening